Last Updated on August 21, 2022

 An Action-packed Day Along the Saguenay Fjord

-Following a hearty breakfast of blueberry pancakes and ham and eggs at the campground restaurant, we headed out for another action-packed day along the fjord.
+The next morning we had a hearty breakfast of blueberry pancakes and ham and eggs at the campground restaurant.
+We then headed out for another action-packed day along the fjord.

 Our first stop was at the nearby Air Defence Museum adjacent Bagotville Canadian Air Force Base.
 This was a museum quite different from most in the region, but interesting nonetheless.
 It explores Canada’s military aviation history through indoor exhibits and a sprawling outdoor display of fighter aircraft.

-Skirting the top of fjord along the city of Chicoutimi waterfront and now headed down its opposite side on Route 172, we stopped next at Chevrier du Nord in Saint-Fulgence, a working angora goat farm and atelier where master artisans and sisters Annie and Lise Pilote weave and knit angora wool and other fibers such as alpaca and mohair into high quality clothing and accessories.
+Skirting the fjord’s top along the city of Chicoutimi waterfront, we now headed down its opposite side on Route 172.
+We stopped next at Chevrier du Nord in Saint-Fulgence, a working angora goat farm and atelier.
+There master artisans and sisters Annie and Lise Pilote weave and knit angora wool into high quality clothing and accessories.

-Just a few miles down the road, we paid a visit to Parc Aventures Cap Jaseux, a campground and outdoor recreation center – something like the national park we’d seen the day before – on steroids.
+Just a few miles down the road, we visited Parc Aventures Cap Jaseux, a campground and outdoor recreation center.
+It was something like the national park we’d seen the day before but on steroids.

 Lunchtime found us in Sainte-Rose-du-Nord, a tiny village of about 400 residents but with a big reputation for charm.
-Nicknamed La Perle du Fjord (the fjord’s pearl), it nestles on the shores of a rocky inlet and as we dined at a quayside café we watched sailboats come and go and folks picking their way along a granite ledge for a better view of the fjord.
+Nicknamed La Perle du Fjord (the fjord’s pearl), it nestles on the shores of a rocky inlet.
+As we dined at a quayside café we watched sailboats come and go and folks picking their way along a granite ledge for a better view of the fjord.

-Next morning, we dropped by the park’s Discovery Centre for a look at its exhibits, most of them focusing on beluga whales, which frequent the inlet just outside, where the Rivière Sainte-Marguerite flows into the fjord.
-We strolled the shore below the center in hopes of spotting some of them, but none of the playful creatures chose to show themselves on this morning.
+Next morning, we dropped by the park’s Discovery Centre for a look at its exhibits.
+Most of them focusing on beluga whales, which frequent the inlet where the Rivière Sainte-Marguerite flows into the fjord.
+We strolled the shore below the center in hopes of spotting some, but none chose to show themselves on this morning.

 A Pleasant Surprise Ending Along the Saguenay Fjord

-Our fjord-circling adventure came to a pleasantly surprising end with a visit to Tadoussac – a village often described as the most beautiful in all of Québec – sublimely situated at the confluence of Saguenay Fjord and the mighty St. Lawrence.
+Our fjord-circling adventure came to a pleasantly surprising end with a visit to Tadoussac.
+It’s a village often described as the most beautiful in all of Québec.
+And it’s sublimely situated at the confluence of Saguenay Fjord and the mighty St. Lawrence.

-Reminders of the village’s long and important history include a replica of that 1600 fur trading post, North America’s oldest wooden church (1747) and the massive 1864 Victorian-style Tadoussac Hotel that helped usher in the modern age of tourism along the St. Lawrence River.
+Reminders of the village’s long and important history include a replica of that 1600 fur trading post.
+There’s also North America’s oldest wooden church (1747) and the massive 1864 Victorian-style Tadoussac Hotel.
+It’s the latter that helped usher in the modern age of tourism along the St. Lawrence River.

 Later, sipping digestifs in the Le Coquart Lounge, we recalled a story surrounding French navigator Jacque Cartier’s connection with the great fjord.